oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 Oracle provides two different types of WebLogic Server or Fusion Middleware (FMW) Infrastructure images:

 - _Critical Patch Update (CPU) images:_
-  images with the latest WebLogic Server (or Fusion Middleware Infrastructure) and Coherence PSU and other fixes released by the
+  Images with the latest WebLogic Server (or Fusion Middleware Infrastructure) and Coherence PSU and other fixes released by the
   Critical Patch Update (CPU) program.
   CPU images are intended for production use.

-- _General Availability (GA) WebLogic Server (or Fusion Middleware Infrastructure) images:_ images which are _not_ intended for production use and do _not_ include WebLogic, Fusion Middleware Infrastructure, or Coherence PSUs.
+- _General Availability (GA) WebLogic Server (or Fusion Middleware Infrastructure) images:_
+  Images which are _not_ intended for production use and do _not_ include WebLogic, Fusion Middleware Infrastructure, or Coherence PSUs.

 All WebLogic Server and Fusion Middleware Infrastructure licenses,